abhrodeep/Mask-Detector-CNN-python/README.md

 # Mask-Detector-CNN-python
-Mask detector CNN model with 3 layers
+Mask detector CNN model with 3 layers of convolution

 One preprocessing python script